diegommagno/rocketseat/README.md

   # Rocketseat
-  > Repository showing all projects I proudly created, understood and can reproduce.
+  > Repository showing all projects I created, understood and can reproduce.

   > All projects designed by [Rocketseat](https://www.rocketseat.com.br/) coded and upgraded by me.